squid-cache/squid-cache.github.io/Features/SmpScale.rst

  * any function, method, or class with static variables.

 One possibility often spoken of is to replace one or more of the low-level components with a public implementation having better thread-safe implementation (usually referring to the linked-list and hash algorithms).
 Deep testing will be needed however to check for suitable speedy and efficient versions.

+== Troubleshooting ==

+=== Ipc::Mem::Segment::create failed to shm_open(/squid-squid-page-pool.shm): (13) Permission denied ===

+On Linux the page pool should "just work".
+However it is still dependent on the SHM device mapping being initialized.

+Add the following line to your '''/etc/fstab file''':
+{{{
+shm        /dev/shm    tmpfs    nodev,nosuid,noexec    0    0
+}}}

+After that use (as root):
+{{{
+mount shm
+}}}

+=== Cannot bind socket FD NN to [::]: (13) Permission denied ===

+ {i} Also may display as '''Cannot bind socket FD NN to 0.0.0.0: (13) Permission denied''' if you disabled IPv6.

+Check the permisssions on '''/var/run/squid''' where Squid registers its PID files and IPC channel sockets.
+That area requires ownership by the Squid user.

 ----
 CategoryFeature CategoryWish